 Bidder Registration and Auction Guidelines

-- ***AS OF 5/13/14 - Cash deposits are no longer acceptable for Sheriff sales*** Initial $5,000 deposit must be in the form of Cashiers Check/Certified Funds and balance of the deposit cannot be paid in cash.
+- Cash deposits are not acceptable for Sheriff sales.
+Initial $5,000 deposit must be in the form of Cashiers Check/Certified Funds and balance of deposit must be paid by personal/business check.

 - Effective June 12, 2012, all bidders must register prior to the start of the New Castle County Sheriff Sale